TIL: `steampipe`

 and [responsive dimensions](https://fastn.com/ftd/built-in-types/#ftd-length).

-But if you want to write responsive components, you have to use a `if` condition
+But if you want to write responsive components, you have to use a if

 and create more components.